iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Firmly Nonexpansive Operators.md

 ---
 ### **Non-Expansive Operators**
 Non-expansive is a subset of operator that has a Lipschitz constant of one.
-Quasi non-expansive operator is a generalization of it.
+There are a lot of generalizations for this character for operators.
+Here we starts with the slightly stronger characterization of all Lipschitz-1 Operator.

 **Definition: non-expansiveness of operators**